danny0838/lolikit/README.md

 This version change a lot of configure variables names.
 Check `loli help --config` if your `lolikitrc` are not work.

-  - Enhanced: user can assign a `default_project_dir` in `user` section in your **USER-LEVEL lolikitrc** file.
+  - Enhanced: user can assign a `default_project` in `user` section in your **USER-LEVEL lolikitrc** file.
 This project will auto be used when current working directory are not within any loli project folder.
   - Enhanced: note-selector can display a special icon for resourced md.
   - Enhanced: note-selector now have the `reverse` and `show` commands.
   - Enhanced: note-selector can access "resources" of resourced md directly by `<number>.` command format.